woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 1. Set your store country to India
 2. Don't select CBD as an industry during onboarding

+##### PayU

+1. Set your store country to India
+2. Don't select CBD as an industry during onboarding

 ##### eWAY

 1. Set your store country to one of the following: `AU, NZ`